plemont/plemont.github.io/_posts/2016-04-11-web-bluetooth-experiments.md

 ## Setup

-At prdesent support for the API is not widespread and not generally complete.
+At present, support for the API is not widespread and not generally complete.
 If the API is available within your browser, then the [`navigator.bluetooth`](https://webbluetoothcg.github.io/web-bluetooth/#dom-navigator-bluetooth) object will exist.
 When using the API in application, it would be worth testing whether this exists.

-On both Chrome OS and Ubuntu (Chrome v50) it was necessary to enable Web Bluetooth from the [chrome://flags](chrome://flags) page.
+On both Chrome OS and Android 6 it was necessary to enable Web Bluetooth from the [chrome://flags](chrome://flags) page.
+I was not able to get Ubuntu 16.04 with Chrome 50 Beta working at the time.

 ## Initial Connection